ONVIF Camera Discovery and Stream Troubleshooting Guide - NVR IPCAMERA SECURITY

 1. If you do not see your camera listed in the Device List and know the IP address of the camera, enter the camera’s IP address into the Search box.

-If the camera is still not discovered by ODM, the issue may be occurring because the device is presently unreachable with the current network or because the device is not processing ONVIF requests correctly.
+If the camera is still not discovered by ODM, the issue may be occurring because the device is presently unreachable with the current network configuration or because the device is not processing ONVIF requests correctly.

 1. Power cycle the camera.
 Turn the camera’s power off, then back on to reboot the device.